Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 tools like atomic types or interior mutability.
 If you really need the speed, then you can still fall back on raw pointers.

-To find out more about the change you can read
+To find out more about the change, you can read
 [this section](https://doc.rust-lang.org/edition-guide/rust-2024/static-mut-references.html) of the Rust Editions Guide.

-At the end of the day though, mutable globals are a bit of a crutch and should generally be avoided where possible, and I think there's a lesson here.
+At the end of the day, though, mutable globals are a bit of a crutch and should generally be avoided where possible, and I think there's a lesson here.
 Any time you find yourself reaching for unsafe code, you want to be sure that there's no other acceptable way to do the same thing.
 Unsafe Rust _can_ speed up your code and _can_ let you do things there's no other way of doing, but you should assess the various possibilities and trade-offs before commiting to unsafe.

-Even if you have to use unsafe code, are there safe abstractions for what you're attempting in the standard library or well tested crates?
+Even if you have to use unsafe code, are there safe abstractions for what you're attempting in the standard library or well-tested crates?
 You shouldn't be afraid of unsafe, but you should understand that it is going to turn on features that _can_ behave in surprised ways.

 Summary